scipy/scipy_doctest/README.md

-  differences are: (i) `pytest-doctestplus` is more sensitive to formatting, including whitespace---thus if numpy tweaks its output formatting, doctests may start failing; (ii) there is still a need for `# doctest: +FLOAT_CMP` directives; (iii) being a pytest plugin, `pytest-doctestplus` is tightly coupled to `pytest`.
-It thus needs to follow `pytest` releases, and some maintenance work may be required to adapt when `pytest` publishes a new release.
+  differences are: (i) `pytest-doctestplus` is more sensitive to formatting, including whitespace---thus if numpy tweaks its output formatting, doctests may start failing; (ii) there is still a need for `# doctest: +FLOAT_CMP` directives.

   This project takes a different approach: in addition to plugging into `pytest`, we closely follow the `doctest` API and implementation, which are naturally way more stable then `pytest`.

-- `NumPy` and `SciPy` use modified doctesting in their `refguide-check` utilities.
+- `NumPy` and `SciPy` were using modified doctesting in their `refguide-check` utilities.
   These utilities are tightly coupled to their libraries, and have been reported to be not easy to reason about, work with, and extend to other projects.

-  This project is nothing but the core functionality of the modified `refguide-check` doctesting, extracted to a separate package.
+  This project is mainly the core functionality of the modified `refguide-check` doctesting, extracted to a separate package.
   We believe having it separate simplifies both addressing the needs of these two packages, and potential adoption by other projects.